English Longitudinal Study of Ageing (ELSA)

 Sample details

 Sample members are drawn from respondents to the Health Survey for England (HSE).
 Around 12,000 respondents from three separate years of the HSE survey were recruited to provide a representative sample of the English population aged 50 and over and their partners.
-At waves 3, 4, 6 and 7 the study was replenished with new study participants (refreshments) from HSE to maintain the size and representativeness of the panel.
+At waves 3, 4, 6, 7, 9 and 10 the study was replenished with new study participants (refreshments) from HSE to maintain the size and representativeness of the panel.
+Two waves of data were also collected during the Covid-19 pandemic in 2020.

 Sample size at recruitment